-In order to identify synergies between single projects and thematic lines, we conceptualized and organized two reading group sessions open to all De:link // Re:link researchers.
+In order to identify synergies between single projects and thematic lines, we organized and conceptualized reading group sessions open to all De:link // Re:link researchers.

 In the second reading group session, we were interested in the (trans)local and its relation to scale.
-The concept of translocality as defined by Freitag & von Oppen foregrounds local to local relations, world making processes and situatedness during mobility (Brickell & Datta 2011) from the angle of area studies and their empirical realities – a perspective that was underrepresented in globalization theories until the first decade in 2000.
+The concept of translocality as defined by Freitag & von Oppen foregrounds local to local relations, world-making processes and situatedness during mobility (Brickell & Datta 2011) from the angle of area studies and their empirical realities – a perspective that was underrepresented in globalization theories until the first decade of the 2000s.
 In discussing the texts, we critically engaged with the notion of translocality from our own disciplines, research perspectives and empirical examples.